 Achieve Major Goals

-This is a perfect example of a Refine project.
-It began as a Refresh, but turned, correctly, into a Refine effort that is helping the partners achieve major goals.
+This is a perfect example of a Refine project that helped the firm achieve its highest priority major goal.